MP Estate Planning UK

 Educational Trusts

-Here’s an example of how educational trusts can be structured:
+Here’s an example of how trustees might distribute funds for educational purposes:

 Age of ChildDistribution of FundsPurpose